fuckhtml/SSU-Intelligent-Information-Systems/README.md

 # Intelligent-Information-Systems
-"Intelligent Information Systems" course practice at the Saratov State University
+Course practice at the Saratov State University